ShaikhMudassir7/Shaikh-Project/README.md

-Shaikh Is just a website where you can contact some of the most skilled web-developers, and let them help you and to make you a beautiful website to flourish your business online and let people know more about you and your business.
+Shaikh Is just a website where you can contact some of the most skilled web-developers, and let them help you and to make you a beautiful website to flourish your business online and also let people know more about you and your business.

 ## Advantages of having an online platform